dkratzert/FinalCif/docs/description.rst

 Introduction
 ============

-CIF files from SHELXL miss a lot of information that should be added prior to publication.
-Editting CIF files with text editors is a tedious task and often leads to errors.
-Therefore, FinalCif tries to help you with this task.
-Essentially, you must have the corresponding CIF file for FinalCif in its original 'work' folder, which contains all other files such as SAINT list files, SADABS list file, SHELX list files, etc. that led to this cif file.
-The main table of FinalCif has three columns.
-The most left contains the information from the .cif file.
-Data from other sources like the .p4p file is displayed in the middle column and user information can be put into the right-most column.
-The data typed by the user always rules out the other information.
-The two different templates on the left can be used to fill in author information or machine models (top) as well as to create dropdown menus for specific CIF keywords (bottom).
-Any keyword not already in the CIF file will be added by the template.
-In the dropdown menus, you can be creative to specify the crystallization conditions with a template.
+CIF files from SHELXL often lack key details needed for publication.
+Editing these files manually can lead to errors.
+FinalCif helps by pulling information from the corresponding ‘work’ folder, which contains files like SAINT, SADABS, and SHELX list files.

+FinalCif's main table displays the .cif file data in three columns: the left shows the original CIF data, the middle displays data from other sources (like the .p4p file), and the right allows user input, which overrides all other values.
+Templates make it easy to add author info, machine models, or create dropdowns for specific CIF keywords.

-The CIF keywords with a question mark as value are at the beginning of the man table in FinalCif and the keywords with values are below.
+Fields marked with a question mark require attention and appear at the top of the table.

-Each input field in FinalCif accepts Unicode characters like "ω" or "ä".
-They are automatically translated into the CIF ascii format.
+Each input field supports Unicode characters like umlauts, which are automatically converted to CIF-compliant ASCII format.
-Please let me know if a character does not work.
-Also the length of text lines are no concern, finalCif handles the maximum line length according to the CIF format definition automatically.

-Many input fields in the main table are checked by validators and their fields turn red if they are identified as invalid.

-Various possibilities of Checkcif are available, online with html or pdf result and offline.
+Input fields are also validated, turning red if invalid data is entered.

-The button "save cif file" saves the current file under 'name'-finalcif.cif.
-FinalCif will never make Changes to the original CIF file.
+You can run CheckCif online (HTML/PDF) or offline from within FinalCif to check the result.
+The button "save cif file" saves under ‘name’-finalcif.cif, leaving the original file unchanged.

-The FinalCif executable accepts a file name as first argument in order to open .cif files from other programs like ShelXle.
+The FinalCif executable also accepts file names as arguments to open .cif files from other programs like ShelXle.

 .. figure:: pics/finalcif_main.png
    :width: 700